 Honors Intercultural Seminar

-This seminar is offered in conjunction with the two intercultural lectures that are held on campus each Fall and Spring Term.
+This seminar is offered in conjunction with the intercultural lectures that are held on campus each Fall and Spring terms.
 The focus of the course is on ethical theories and their application to contemporary problems and issues.
 The readings for the course are unique to each speaker and provide an orientation to both the intellectual and the concrete context of the speaker’s remarks.

 The class meets as a seminar for text-based discussions prior to each speaker’s visit.
 Students then have the opportunity to meet with each speaker after the lecture.
 There is a follow-up class the week following the speaker.